openimis/openimis-be_py/README.md

 This command loads existing data into OpenSearch.

 ### OpenSearch - more details
-For more detailed information on OpenSearch configuration, please refer to the following [resource](https://github.com/openimis/openimis-be-opensearch_reports_py/tree/develop).
+For more detailed information on OpenSearch configuration, please refer to the following [resource](https://github.com/openimis/openimis-be-opensearch_reports_py/tree/develop) provided in the README section.